icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

   - `publicationIdsAdd`: Array[Nat] - optional - publications the broadcaster can expect events for.
   - `publicationIdsRemove`: Array[Nat] - optional - publications the broadcaster is no longer responsible for.
   - `subscriptionAdd`: Array[Nat] - optional - subscriptions being added
-  - `subscriptionRemove`: Array[Blob] - optional - subscriptions being removed
+  - `subscriptionRemove`: Array[Nat] - optional - subscriptions being removed
   - `relayAdd`: Array[Array[Nat, Blob]] - optional - subscriptions being added as a relay and the target relay canister
   - `relayRemove`: Array[Nat, Array[Blob]] - optional - subscriptions being removed as a relay and the target relay canister